 This is a critical aspect to the long-term operation of a module in a marine environment.
 It is not just critical for the module itself but also for the junction box.

 Junction boxes ideally need to be sealed to the modules with the junction box potted to prevent water ingress.
-The bonding between the module and junction box needs to be secure both to any water ingress but to the physical effects of handling that could result in the ingress protection failing.
+The bonding between the module and junction box needs to be secure both to avoid any water ingress but to the physical effects of handling that could result in the ingress protection failing.

 It is also important to ensure that during the production process there are no voids or gaps crated within the solar module laminate or the junction box where moisture can penetrate.